burunkus/cyberbully-classification/README.md

  - if you choose to decay the learning rate then do not do the above but mind the amount of your step_size in line 60 in main.py

 # Detection
-This detection part of this project is incomplete at the moment, we attempted using YOLOv3.
+The object detection and labeling part of this project is incomplete at the moment, we had labeled our dataset and attempted using YOLOv3.
 This can be continued on line 30 in experiments.py and by going through the YOLO documentation https://pjreddie.com/darknet/yolo/
 OR you can do it from scratch using R-CNN or Faster R-CNN etc